36 Non-Candy Easter Egg Fillers Kids Will Love

 Nothing can be more exciting than dropping a bath bomb into the water and watching it fizz.
 These bunny shaped ones are a great Easter themed bath bomb that kids will enjoy.

-Or these Bath Droplets are perfectly sized for a child’s bath.
+Or try these Bath Droplets that are perfectly sized for a child’s bath.
 Just drop one in for a fresh smelling experience or mix and match colors for even more bathtime fun. (affiliates)

 Creative Erasers